LazyAGI/LazyLLM/docs/en/Best Practice/prompt.md

 #### Query as a string, not a dict

-In :ref:`bestpractice.prompt.trial`, we demonstrated a basic usage and explained the working principle of the ``prompter`` in the following sections.
+In :[trial](#defining-and-using-a-prompter), we demonstrated a basic usage and explained the working principle of the ``prompter`` in the following sections.
 However, in most cases, the user's input is often a ``string``.
 This section demonstrates how to use the ``prompter`` when the input is a ``string``.

 When the user's input is a string, we allow at most one slot in the ``Prompter``'s ``instruction``.
 Using the scenario of "large models doing arithmetic", we provide an example code: